Quantum enhanced real-time sensing of protein-gold adsorption kinetics: Conclusion

 \section{Conclusion}

 In summary, we have demonstrated the quantum advantage of using Two Mode Bright Squeezed State (TMBSS) in improving the sensitivity of a Surface Plasmon Resonance (SPR) based sensor to study biokinetic processes.
-We used the protein – Bovine Serum Albumin (BSA) binding to the gold film on the sensor as an example of such biokinetic process.
-As the protein binds, the reflectivity of the sensor goes up due to the shift in surface plasmon resonance angle.
+As an example of one such process, we used the protein – Bovine Serum Albumin (BSA) binding to the gold film on the surface of the sensor.
 We showed 4dB of squeezing (difference between the coherent source noise and the twin beam noise) as we recorded the signal-to-noise ratio as the function of time and is maintained throughout the binding process.
 The quantum advantage as shown in terms of squeezing is achieved despite the total absorption of $74\%$ from the source until the final detection after the sensor.
+We successfully demonstrated how reduction in the state noise of the source contributes to a $60\%$ improvement in the sensitivity of estimation of the observable rate constant $k_{s}$ which is a crucial parameter in finding the affinity $K_{A}$ of a protein binding to another protein.

-Our work reinforces the utility of TMBSS source highlighting its primary advantage: the continuous variable nature as opposed to the single photon sources that allows for a greater number of photons while still employing the quantum mechanical benefits that arise from the intensity difference squeezing.
+Our work also reinforces the utility of TMBSS source highlighting its primary advantage: the continuous variable nature as opposed to the single photon sources that allows for a greater number of photons while still employing the quantum mechanical benefits that arise from the intensity difference squeezing.
 TMBSS constitutes a readily available quantum probe which is better than the coherent source because of its sub-shot noise characteristic thus allowing for lower intensities with comparable results, making it more gentle to the biological samples.
-One of the of the main challenges we encountered in the implementation of this technology was the stabilization issue with the twin beams.
-Thus, if the source is stabilized and when the both the beams are controlled in such a way that the ratio between probe and conjugate stays the same, this study can be extended to measure the rate of protein binding with higher precision than current technique involving a coherent source.
-It can also be used to study protein-protein, protein-ligand biding processes that are very significant in the field of biochemistry and biophysics.
+The combination of TMBSS along with the sub-diffraction-limited sensing property of the SPR presents a highly promising approach in the realm of molecular and cellular biology.